 FCC Petersburg Psychology staff recognize the value of offering opportunities to observe and participate in the day-to-day operation of other BOP facilities, to broaden understanding of the roles and experiences of correctional psychologists working in facilities which vary according to location, institutional culture, and security level.
 As such, in the past FCC Petersburg Psychology Interns have been provided with Temporary Duty Assignment (TDY) opportunities when possible.
-In 2013-2014 and in 2014-2015, FCC Petersburg Psychology Interns completed a week-long TDY at the BOP Central Office, in Washington, DC.
-Each 2014-2015 FCC Petersburg Psychology Intern additionally completed a weeklong TDY at another BOP facility within the Mid-Atlantic Regional staff also invited FCC Petersburg Psychology Interns to a training at the Mid-Atlantic Regional staff also invited FCC Petersburg Psychology Interns were provided with opportunities to meet with BOP Mid-Atlantic Regional Staff, BOP Central Office staff, and to teleconference with Mid-Atlantic Chief Psychologists and Executive Staff attempting to recruit BOP Psychology Interns for future employment as Staff Psychologists.
+In 2013-2014, 2014-2015, and 2017-2018, FCC Petersburg Psychology Interns completed a week-long TDY at the BOP Central Office, in Washington, DC.
+Each 2014-2015 and 2017-2018 FCC Petersburg Psychology Intern additionally completed a week-long TDY at another BOP facility within the Mid-Atlantic Region (e.g., FCI McDowell, FCI Gilmer, FCC Hazelton, USP McCreary).
+In 2013-2014 and 2014-2015 Mid-Atlantic Regional staff also invited FCC Petersburg Psychology Interns to a training at the Mid-Atlantic Regional Office in Annapolis Junction, MD, where Psychology Interns were provided with opportunities to meet with BOP Mid-Atlantic Regional Staff, BOP Central Office staff, and to teleconference with Mid-Atlantic Chief Psychologists and Executive Staff attempting to recruit BOP Psychology Interns for future employment as Staff Psychologists.
+In 2019-2020 FCC Petersburg Doctoral Psychology Interns attended a national conference for BOP Psychology Interns in Denver, CO.
 FCC Petersburg staff are committed to seeking TDY opportunities for future FCC Petersburg Psychology Interns.